-Survivor pension: 50% of the deceased's pension is paid to a widow aged 45 or older or disabled or to a widower aged 60 or older or dependent and disabled.
+Spouse's pension: 50% of the old-age or disability pension the deceased received or was entitled to receive is paid to a widow aged 45 or older or disabled, or to a widower aged 60 or older or dependent and disabled.
 A pension is paid to a widow younger than age 45 for a limited period of two years or for as long as she is caring for a child receiving an orphan's pension.